arcadefx/material-ui/README.md

 To-Do
 -------------
-* Expand the module (new widgets: switches, hamburger menu, input fields, etc)
+* Expand the library (new widgets: card, clock, calendar, etc)
 * Develop a layout engine
 * Develop a palette engine